The vanilkové rohlíčky are one of the classic Czech Christmas sweets: crescent-shaped cookies.

 • Shape: Crescent

-• Typical ingredients: Flour, butter, chopped nuts (often common walnuts or hazelnuts), egg yolks, vanilla sugar
+• Typical ingredients: Flour, butter, chopped nuts (often common nuts or hazelnuts), egg yolks, vanilla sugar

 • Coating: Vanilla powdered sugar